SuriZhang/sudoku/README.md

 When a user attempts to show answer of the current puzzle, we render the full answers in the `SudokuGrid` component, highlight cells that are incorrect.
 1. Show Hint: Given we already have the answer of the full puzzle, it is easy to implment show hint feature, it should behave as follows: when a user selects a cell, show hint should provide the correct answer of it.
 To further extend this, if in hard level, we could even show up to 3 numbers by hint to help the user reduce the options.
 1. ToolBox: Currently all user inputs are captured by keyboard input, we could add a toolbox component (like a numpad with 1-9) to also take input digits from toolbox.
-1. Shortcut on Mode change: Currently the game mode of `INSERT` and `MARK` are switched by button clicks, we could add eventlisteners to capture user behaviors (e.g., when a user rightclicks on a cell, it automatically swithes to `MARK` mode for the cell).
+1. Shortcut on Mode change: Currently the game mode of `INSERT` and `MARK` are switched by button clicks, we could add eventlisteners to capture user behaviors (e.g., when a user rightclicks on a cell, it automatically switches to `MARK` mode for the cell).